 We were engaged to represent two entities who desired to sell their collective 50% interest in a major outlet mall development to a national outlet mall owner and developer for approximately $60 million.
 Due to the size of the transaction, the due diligence requirements were considerable, but they were magnified considerably because of the type of property.

-Outcome: As a result, the parties negotiated the use of multiple escrow accounts that terminated after different periods of time.
-Johnstone Adams recommended the dissolutions to avoid the double-taxation of certain gains.
-By dissolving the selling entities prior to year-end, the shareholders were able to take advantage of S Corporation tax reporting principles to offset some of the gain with each shareholder’s increase in the tax basis of his, her, or its stock.
+As a result, the parties negotiated the use of multiple escrow accounts that terminated after different periods.
+We recommended the dissolutions to avoid the double-taxation of certain gains.
+By dissolving the selling entities before year-end, the shareholders were able to take advantage of S Corporation tax reporting principles to offset some of the gains with each shareholder’s increase in the tax basis of his, her, or its stock.